MusicDin/kubitect/docs/user-guide/configuration/cluster-nodes.md

 #### Instance ID

-:material-tag-arrow-up-outline: [v2.0.0][tag 2.0.0]
+:material-tag-arrow-up-outline: [v2.3.0][tag 2.3.0]
 &ensp;
 :material-alert-circle-outline: Required

-Each instance in the cluster must have a ID, which can be any positive number and must be unique among all instances within the same node type.
+Each instance in the cluster must have an ID that must be unique among all instances of the same node type.
 The instance ID is used as a suffix for the name of each node.

 ```yaml